-Once you’re familiar with the eight stages of Spiral Dynamics, you’ll begin to notice their expressions both within yourself and those around you.
+Once you’re familiar with the eight stages of this model, you’ll begin to notice their expressions both within yourself and those around you.

-The primary goal for our self-development is to establish our center of gravity in the second tier (Yellow).
+The primary goal for our self-development is to establish our center of gravity in the second tier (integration).

-Yellow is “transpersonal” in that we’ve included the personal stages that came before it while also moving beyond them.
-The jump from Green to Yellow represents a significant shift in consciousness.
+The Integral Self is “transpersonal” in that we’ve included the personal stages that came before it while also moving beyond them.
+The jump from the Sensitive Self to the Integral Self represents a significant shift in consciousness.

 As we saw in the guide to Maslow’s Hierarchy of Needs, we can only meet our basic needs in relation to other people.
 Then, with the shift to self-actualization, our attention becomes inwardly focused.

-Graves found the same thing to be true with values: The levels below Yellow (first tier) are expressed relative to others.
+Graves found the same thing to be true with values: The levels below integration are expressed relative to others.
 Then, there’s a radical shift to the second tier where our focus isn’t on the personal, but on the transpersonal.

 The quest becomes to “live fully and responsibly as what you are and are learning to become.”

-If you’re reading this, there’s a good chance your center of gravity is between Orange and Green.
+If you’re reading this, there’s a good chance your center of gravity is between achievement and sensitivity.

-Transcending and including these values is the primary function of Yellow.
+Transcending and including these values is the primary function of integration.

-How to Use Spiral Dynamics for Shadow Work
+How to Use this Model for Shadow Work